-We computed the delays associated with the delivery of best-effort and reliable delivery schemes.
+We computed the delays associated with the delivery of events in the best-effort and reliable delivery schemes.
 The results reported here for the reliable delivery case correspond to the strongest case where the event is not delivered unless the corresponding archival notification is received.
-Figure 6 and Figure 7 depict the transit delay and standard deviation associated with a single broker network, while Figure 8 and Figure 9 depict the same for the 3 broker network.
+Figure 5 depicts our results.

 In the reliable delivery case there is an overhead of 4-6 milliseconds (depending on payload size) associated with the archival of the event, with an additional variable delay of 0-2 milliseconds due to wait()-notify() statements in the thread which triggers archival.
-These factors, in addition to retransmissions (NAKs) triggered by the subscribing entity due to lost packets, contributed to higher delays and higher standard deviations in the reliable delivery case.

-It should be noted that we can easily have an optimistic delivery scheme which does not wait for archival notifications prior to delivery.
-This scheme would then produce overheads similar to the best effort case.
+These factors, in addition to retransmissions (NAKs) triggered by the subscribing entity due to lost packets, contributed to higher delays in the reliable delivery case.
+Note that we can have an optimistic delivery scheme which does not wait for archival notifications prior to delivery; this would be even faster.